 But within the span of a few short months, all she has worked for literally goes up in smoke.
 The biggest, nagging pain is that the fire was purposely lit.
 In this compelling and self-aware memoir, Freya spills out her life to show that the unpredictable can be just around the corner.
 Freya is still able to laugh and find joy in her life as she picks up the pieces of her existence to move forward.
 She is a paragon of resilience.

 This is a mixed genre memoir about true crime, but it also looks closely at the criminal justice system, and is embellished with a touch of the supernatural.

 Mikky Eagle’s début novel is the opener of the Freya Files.

-(Names and identifying details have been changed to protect the privacy of individuals.)
+(This remains an unsolved crime, hence names and identifying details have been changed to protect the privacy of individuals.)

 Do you believe in miracles?